 Restrictions for non-essential travel has meant both Council and audit staff have had to deal with a number of audit challenges, including new remote access working arrangements i.e. remote accessing financial systems, video calling and remotely observing information produced by the entity.
-The audit has, and continues to be delivered remotely.
+The audit was delivered remotely.